-The Canada Revenue Agency requires small business owners to keep financial records for at least six years.
+Every business needs solid bookkeeping practices.
+Part of that process is storing the financial documents that back up the numbers in your books.
+The Canada Revenue Agency (CRA) requires small business owners to keep financial records for at least six years.
 Depending on your industry or financial objectives, you may need to keep additional records or keep records for even longer.
-If you are thinking of making the leap from paper records to electronic ones, there are several key storage options to explore.
+How you store your bookkeeping records is important for compliance with CRA requirements and for the security of your business information.

 External Hard Drives

 Another on-site option for digital record storage is an external hard drive.
 It’s a device you connect to your computer externally to boost its storage.
 The set-up process is easier than taking apart the computer and installing internal memory.
 You can use external hard drives to back up information that is already on your computer.
 Like flash drives, you simply pay once and never worry about the cost again.
 Generally, the more you pay, the more storage you receive.
 External hard drives take up a relatively small amount of space in your office, and although they are significantly larger than USB drives, they are still portable.